abhi-zero/product-list-with-cart/README.md

 # Product List with Cart

-This project is a frontend implementation of a product list with a cart functionality.
-It is built using HTML, CSS, and JavaScript.
+This project is a challenge from [Frontend Mentor](https://www.frontendmentor.io), a platform that provides real-world projects to help developers improve their coding skills.
+By working on this project, you can practice building a functional and responsive product list with cart functionality, enhancing your HTML, CSS, and JavaScript skills.

 ## Table of Contents